jerhon/honlsoft-v2/blog/2021/2021-02-13-minecraft-server-in-docker.md

 Simple, right?

-The final piece of this is mounting the /app/minecraft directory to a local directory on the machine.
+Other considerations include mounting the /app/minecraft directory to a local directory on the machine.
 This avoids having to download the minecraft server on every single run of the application.
 An alternative is to create a docker volume.
 However, this isn't entirely required, just a runtime optimization that can be done.